 > Alice Cooper Group 50th Anniversary logo patch;

 > The sleeve stamped with unique pink foil number and pink 'Live From The Astroturf' writing on the front (they are silver and white on the National Edition respectively); and

 > Everything packaged in a pink ziplock bag.

 Finally, and as with the 7" release, a small number of test pressing copies were produced with some secured by hardcore fans.
-These are understood to be limited to 68 copies, with 18 black vinyls in a white sleeve and 50 Random Mix Colour vinyls in a black sleeve (these were individually numbered 1-18 and 1-50 respectively).
+These were limited to 68 copies, with 18 black vinyls in a white sleeve and 50 Random Mix Colour vinyls in a black sleeve (these were individually numbered 1-18 and 1-50 respectively).

 Below are images of every variant, which are titled as follows: